 Just get the New Google Pixel Buds if you’re looking for a fulfillment of the promises made by the Google Pixel Buds (Gen 1).

-Editor’s note: This review was updated on September 28th, 2020 to edit certain sections for clarity and to reflect changes in pricing.
+Editor’s note: This review was updated on December 21st, 2020 to reflect the unavailability of this product.

 Who are the Google Pixel Buds (Gen 1) for?